mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 {{< image src="images/zzz.png" alt="" position="center" style="border-radius: 8px;" >}}

 You ask him to call at 5pm, but 5pm at his region will be in 10 hours, but in your region, in your country the 5pm is right now.
 What you see on your watch is called *local time*.
 And your friend, on the other hand, has different local time.
 This is a known and already solved issue.
 Some years ago, some smart guy divided the Earth into smaller regions called the **time zones**.
-If you and your friend are both in the same time zone, it means that the sun rises approximately at the same time in your house and in his house.
+If you and your friend are both in the same time zone, it means that the sun rises approximately at the same time in your and in his house.

 You probably already known this and understand the concept perfectly.
 But when you are coding, you should consciously decide whether you need to operate on local time or on the time with a time zone.